rippleFCL/meshmon/README.md

-# distomon
+# meshmon

 **Distributed Monitoring Solution by Ripple**

 ## Introduction

-distomon is a distributed monitoring solution designed to monitor, manage, and analyze distributed systems and services.
+meshmon is a distributed monitoring solution designed to monitor, manage, and analyze distributed systems and services.
 Built by Ripple, it provides secure, scalable, and extensible monitoring for decentralized networks.
 The system leverages FastAPI, cryptographic signing, and a modular configuration system to ensure robust and secure operations across distributed nodes.

 ## How It Works